nikitikinikitin/SwiftyNavdata/README.md

 # SwiftyNavdata

-SwiftyNavdata is a simple package to work with Infinite Flight Airport Editing Team's formats.
-It features support for both **.json** and **.dat** files, ```NavObject``` protocol which supplies the waypoint's name and location to simplify code writing and protections against file anomalies.
+SwiftyNavdata is a simple package to work with Infinite Flight Airport Editing Team's navdata formats and airports.
+It features support for both **.json** and **.dat** files, ```NavObject``` protocol which supplies the waypoint's name and location to simplify code writing, detailed airport data and protections against file anomalies.

 ## Usage

-Using SwiftyNavdata is as simple as calling one of it's intuitevily named static functions, like ```NavdataLoader.decodeFixDat(yourUrl)```.
+Using SwiftyNavdata is as simple as calling one of it's intuitevily named static functions, like ```NavdataParser.decodeFixDat(yourUrl)``` or ```AirportParser.parseAirportWithNodes(yourUrl)```.

 ## On DME support